neo4j-partners/amazon-cloud-formation-neo4j/gcloud/packer/README.md

 ## Build Neo4j Enterprise Image

 You should specify edition (community/enterprise) and version.
-Because this is ubuntu based, versions should match what is in the debian package repo.
-Watch out because of recent package naming, if you want v3.3.4, you need to install `1:3.3.4`.
+Because this is ubuntu based,versions should match what is in the debian package repo.
+Watch out because of recent package naming, if you want v3.3.5, you need to install `1:3.3.5`.

 You may omit the AWS key variables and set them in your environment.

 ```
 packer build \
     -var "neo4j_edition=enterprise" \
-    -var "neo4j_version=1:3.3.4" \
+    -var "neo4j_version=1:3.3.5" \
     packer-template.json
 ```